plankington/snmptrap-alerting-extension/README.md

 2. Open \<custom\_action\_directory\>/logs/snmpTrapSender.log

+##Testing

+If you'd like to send a test trap for Debug purpose please use the sendSampleTrap.sh script.
+This Script will send a simple Trap using the Action Configuration.
+You can use this to verify that the transmission works and the Trap would be received *without* the need of producing a real error or event.

 ##Using the jar file as a standalone

 The jar file can be used as a standalone.
 For information enter "--help" when running the jar: